by ProcureDeskLast Updated : Oct-21-2018

 The reason you assign priority is that you can decide which integrations to pick up first.
 Also, in the case where you have budget or time constraints, you can decide which integration use cases to focus on.

-Once you have the structure ready, populate with different types of master data and the detailed information for each type of data.
+Once you have the structure ready, populate it with different types of master data and detailed information for each type of data.

 Following is a simple example of how it would look once completed.
 Please note that this is just an example, but you would need to change this based on your specific scenarios.